-FRF (Fire Rescue Fitness) was created to help transform, motivate, and educate firefighters, emts and medics to get "fit for duty."
+FRF (Fire Rescue Fitness) was created to help transform, motivate, and educate firefighters, EMTs, and medics to get "fit for duty."
 One of the things I truly enjoy is researching creative ways to do this!
-Along with researching about fitness, I am also a firefighter (like you) so.
-I understand how difficult it can be to workout regularly and eat healthy on our schedule and with the fire service culture.
-One thing I have been experimenting and researching lately is a new eating pattern that I think can have some great benefit to fire rescue athletes.
+Along with researching fitness, I am also a firefighter (like you) so.
+I understand how difficult it can be to work out regularly and eat healthy on our schedule and with the fire service culture.
+One thing I have been experimenting with and researching lately is a new eating pattern that I think can have some great benefit to fire rescue athletes.

 Have you heard of intermittent fasting?
 Intermittent fasting (IF) is a term for an eating pattern that cycles between periods of fasting and eating.
 It is an eating pattern and does not address which foods you should eat, but rather when you should eat them.
 In this respect, it is not a "diet" in the conventional sense.
 It is more accurately described as an "eating pattern."

 Fasting?
 For firefighters?
 Humans have actually been fasting throughout evolution.
 Sometimes it was done because the food was not available, and it has also been a part of major religions, including Islam, Christianity, Judaism, and Buddhism.
 When you think about it, our hunter-gatherer ancestors didn't have supermarkets, refrigerators, or food available year-round.
 Sometimes we couldn't find anything to eat, and our bodies evolved to be able to function without food for extended periods of time.
 If anything, fasting from time to time is more "natural" than constantly eating 3-4 (or more) meals per day.